ThomasHeinThura/conkyrc/README.md

 # Introduction
 These are the personal conky config files and highly customize for checking Resource usage on time.
-Before using these config files, highly recommend looking up the file and fixing it for your need.
+Before using these config files, strongly recommend looking up the file and fixing it for your need.

 There are 4 config files.
 * lite_top.conkyrc